High School Course Offerings

 Biology

 Biology is the study of life.
-During the course of the year students examine ecology, cells, genetics and evolution.
+During the course of the year students examine ecology, cells, genetics, and evolution.
 These four areas provide a solid basis for further study in biology.
 Labs and activities are used to enhance student learning and understanding throughout the year.

 Credit: 1.0 Science